aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/link/_index.md

 | `revisionDateTime`   | string    | Optional           | The date and time to use for revisions.                      |
 | `mode`               | boolean   | Optional           | Linking mode.                                                |

 {{% alert style="info" %}}
 **Note**: to access this REST API, you need to register and get personal credentials.
 Use the '[Quick Start](/getting-started/quickstart/)' guide to go through the procedure in a couple of minutes.
 {{% /alert %}}

-## Supported File Formats

-The following input file formats are supported: DOC, DOT, DOCX, DOCM, DOTX, DOTM, FlatOPC (with and without macros), RTF, WordML, HTML, MHTHML, MOBI, CHM, AZW3, EPUB, ODT, OTT, TXT, Markdown, PDF, XML.

-The following output file formats are supported: DOC, DOT, DOCX, DOCM, DOTX, DOTM, FlatOPC (with and without macros), RTF, WordML, HTML, MTHML, AZW3, EPUB, ODT, OTT, TXT, Markdown, PDF, XPS, XAML (fixed and flow), SVG, OpenXPS, PS, PCL, TIFF, PNG, BMP, EMF, JPG, GIF.

 ## Usage Examples

 Let's look at practical examples of using the web service.
 You can do this both with cURL and Postman utilities, and from your code in various programming languages: Python, Java, JavaScript, C#, PHP, C++, Go, Ruby, Swift, Dart.

-### How to Links headers/footers of a section to the previous one using cURL or Postman
+### How to links headers/footers of a section to the previous one using cURL or Postman

 One of the easiest and fastest ways to call a REST API is to use cURL or Postman: